RoyalHighgrass/QVM-Manager/README.md

 ## Requirements

-All packages listed below are essential minimum requirements for QVM to function properly and (except for YAD) are all available through the Debian, Ubuntu and Kali Linux repositories via `apt`.
-Arch Linux users can install them or any alternative versions and `YAD` using `pacman`.
 If you're using a package manager other than `apt` or `pacman`, you'll need to manually install all the required packages and will most likely have to find suitable alternatives if the exact package isn't available via your preferred package manager.

 Additional packages of your choosing can be added as needed for enhanced functionality.
 ###### **Note**: A required package may simply be a component of another package, meaning that you'll need to install the parent package to access its components.